aevyrie/bevy_mod_raycast/README.md

 A [Bevy](https://github.com/bevyengine/bevy) plugin for ray casting.
 Contributions welcome!

-This plugin makes it simple to create ray casting sources, such as a camera (first person shooter), transform (third person shooter), or screenspace coordinates (mouse picking).
+This plugin makes it simple to create ray casting sources, such as a transform (first person, third person shooter), or screenspace coordinates (mouse picking).
 Rays are shot from these sources every frame using a bevy system, and the intersections are stored in the ray casting source's component.
 Only meshes that you mark with a component will be checked for intersections.

 ## Bevy Version Support